SuyashGoylit/TravelRecommendationSystem/README.md

 ## Drawbacks of currently existing systems
 - Focus is primarily on the objective constraints, i.e., Budget, time of travel, duration of travel.
-- SUbjective preference is compromised for the ease of use.
+- Subjective preference is compromised for the ease of use.
 - Travel suggestions are not actually personalized, rather dependent on similarity between multiple users.
 - Require immense user database to provide any meaningful recommendation.